-Chief Rabbi Lord Immanuel Jakobovits z’’l was famous for two apothegms: ‘Let my people know,’ and ‘Let my people grow.’
+Chief Rabbi, Lord Immanuel Jakobovits was famous for two apothegms: ‘Let my people know,’ & ‘Let my people grow.’

 Immanuel College is dedicated to those aims in spirit and in practice.

-The future Chief Rabbi Lord Jonathan Sacks proposed our mission statement in 1988:
+The future Chief Rabbi, Lord Jonathan Sacks proposed our mission in 1988 which guides us still:

 ‘The school will aim at the highest standards of academic excellence in both Jewish and secular studies.
 It will aim at producing students who are thoroughly at home in both contemporary society and the full range of their Jewish heritage.
 It will unashamedly aim at creating leaders in all spheres of contemporary life, individuals whose sense of Jewish responsibility is deep and broad, encompassing identification with the Jewish people in its totality, with Jewish history in its diversity, and with the state of Israel in its centrality.
 It will promote the Jewish traditions of principle and tolerance, intellectual depth and social concern, loyalty and generosity, academic rigour and ethical example.
 It will take as its task the projection of an Orthodox way of life and thought that earns the admiration of others of whatever faith.’

-Immanuel College provides an excellent academic curriculum and attentive, expert teaching, culminating with top grades in the most challenging and respected public examinations.
-Immanuel competes proudly for results with its neighbours, who are among the most selective, sought-after and high-performing schools in the nation.
-We achieve our results not by taking only those who find examinations easy, but through a culture of building self-confidence, self-esteem and added value into each individual pupil, understanding their learning profiles and growing independence, resilience and better processing of information as necessary.
-As children grow older, we increasingly teach them in ability-related sets, to all pupils to progress at their best rate, and to enable learning support to be given as needed.
+Immanuel College provides an excellent academic curriculum and attentive, expert teaching, culminating in top grades in the most challenging and respected examinations.
+We achieve these results not by taking only those who find examinations easy, but through a culture of building self-confidence, self-esteem and added value for each individual, understanding their learning needs and growing their independence and building their resilience.
 Our Special Educational Needs provision, including individual support with examinations, has helped our students achieve their highest dreams from difficult starts, year after year.
 This is one of our distinctive features.

-Immanuel College is most distinguished, however, by its sense of mishpacha and ruach, family feeling and spirit.
-We listen to children with respect, and our behaviour policies and practice encourage children to choose and develop their own self-image in tselem Elokim, the image of HaShem.
-While there is and must be discipline, it is not imposed for its own sake but to teach self-discipline, observing the religious principle of tsimtsum, using controlling power only when necessary and preferably to guide individuals in their exercise of free will.
+Immanuel College is most distinguished by its sense of mishpacha and ruach, family feeling and spirit.
+We listen to children with respect, and encourage children to choose and develop their own self-image in tselem Elokim, the image of HaShem.
+While there is discipline, it is not imposed for its own sake but to teach self-discipline, observing the religious principle of tsimtsum.

 We take great pride in our outstanding examination results, often representing progress beyond imagination for our pupils; we take even greater pride when they vote for the organisations which will specially receive their chesed and tzedakah, then busy themselves improving lives from Watford to Ukraine to Sierra Leone, through secular charities and those supporting Am and Eretz Israel.
 We take most pride when our children do good on their own initiatives, with teamwork, while enjoying companionship and common cause.
 We encourage our students to learn how and when to lead, how and when to follow, both Jewishly and secularly, whether as shlichei tzibur leading our davening, or in the Duke of Edinburgh’s Award Scheme through JLGB, whether organising our feeding of the local homeless or running an ethically aware Young Enterprise company.